mmbman/Katagiri/jewel-mirror-awareness.md

 Everyone has a particular, distinctive flavor.
 Even when you are sitting still in zazen, the way you sit shows me a particular flavor.
 It’s really very interesting.

-So when the Zen Master [Ryokan] says his poems are not poems he means he is not a professional poet.
-Instead, he composes poems In his everyday life, and one day, without becoming conscious of It, he is a poet.
+So when the Zen Master Ryokan says his poems are not poems he means he is not a professional poet.
+Instead, he composes poems in his everyday life, and one day, without becoming conscious of it, he is a poet.
 So very naturally there is no sense of professional skill.

-So if you read [Ryokan]’s poetry it is very nice and smooth and open.
+So if you read Ryokan’s poetry it is very nice and smooth and open.

-Just as Vi’s teacher caught the last arrow with a dead branch.
+Just as Yi’s teacher caught the last arrow with a dead branch.
 That is not a professional, skillful way.
 It is completely beyond technique.

 You have to be what you are, under all circumstances.
 That is something more than skill, or professionalism.
 That is why it says here, “what has this to do with the power of skill?”